martharajani/testrepo/README.md

 Test Readme file

 Country-capital-api

-Usage: this api returns country name if a capital city is provide.

 Programming languages: country-capital-api is an API written in Python and Flask.

 ASGI server Uvicorn is used to serve this API.
 Also, there is a microservice endpoint for this API available at